A couple weeks ago we decided to take a little impromptu trip. There were three reasons:

 - Trout, kelp & autumn greens

-- Aged lamb with “The Farm” lima beans
+- Aged lamb with “The Farm” Lima beans and fermented black truffle brioche doughnut

-- A bar of milk chocolate, raspberry preserves with shiitake mushrooms
+- A bar of milk chocolate, raspberry preserves, and shiitake mushrooms

 - Egg yolk soaked in salted licorice with frozen yogurt meringue